 Over 47 years ago, the people of California voted overwhelmingly to approve and adopt the Political Reform Act of 1974 (the "Political Reform Act" or the "Act").
-A central purpose of the Act is to provide timely and accurate disclosure of campaign activity, such as contributions and expenditures.
-This mandate extends to oversight of political advertising, both in terms of reporting of spending on campaign advertisements, as well as on-ad disclosure (generally known as "disclaimers") of the persons behind the individual advertisements.
-In these ways, the Act seeks to protect the integrity of our electoral process by ensuring that voters know who is responsible for the political advertisements that seek to influence how they cast their ballot.
+Among its many purposes, the Act aims at providing full and truthful disclosure of campaign activity, such as contributions and expenditures.
+This mandate also includes oversight of political advertising, both in terms of accurate reporting of advertising spending on campaign statements and reports, but also on-ad disclosure of those behind the individual advertisements.
+In essence, disclosing who is responsible for the political ad, who paid for it, and ensure that information is readily available and reasonably discernable to the average person.
+Disclosure is a fundamental premise of the Act.
+The Act created the Fair Political Practices Commission ("FPPC") to regulate, enforce, interpret the Act, and educate the public about its goals and requirements.